-4.1 Has your State limited the number of judicial or administrative authorities who can hear return applications under the 1980 Convention (i.e. , concentration of jurisdiction")?
-8 Yes No, please indicate if such arrangements are being contemplated: Please insert text here 4.2 Does your State have mechanisms in place to handle return decisions within six weeks (e.g., production of summary evidence, limitation of appeals, swift enforcement)?
-No Yes, please explain: The procedural law gives means for rather informal hearings 4.3 If your response to the previous question is No, does your State contemplate implementing mechanisms to meet the requirement of prompt return under the 1980 Convention (e.g., procedures, bench-books, guidelines, protocols)?
-No, please explain: Please insert text here Yes, please explain: Please insert text here 4.4 If your State is experiencing delays in handling return decisions please specify the main reasons for these delays: In Cases where the taking parent or even the child is obstructive there are limited means for avoiding delays.
-Thouas for avoiding delays.
-4.5 Do your courts regularly order immediate protective measures when initiating the return procedure, so as to prevent a new removal and minimize the harm to the child (e.g., prohibit removal of the child from the jurisdiction, retain documentation, grant provisional access rights to the left-behind parent)?
-No, please explain: No regularities can be found Yes, please explain: Please insert text here 4.6 Do your courts make use of direct judicial communications to ensure prompt proceedings?
-X Yes ☐ No, please explain: Please insert text here 4.7 If your State has not designated a sitting judge to the International Hague Network of Judges does your State intend to do so in the near future?
-Yes No, please explain: Please insert text here 4.8 Please comment upon any cases (whether your State was the requesting or requested State), in which the judge (or decision-maker) has, before determining an application for return, communicated with a judge or other authority in the requesting State regarding the issue of the child's safe return.
-What was the specific purpose of the communication?
-What was the outcome?
+3.10 If your Central Authority does not submit statistics through the web-based INCASTAT database, please explain why.
+N/A Prompt handling of cases 3.11 Does your Central Authority have mechanisms in place to ensure the prompt handling of cases?
+No \boxtimes Yes, please specify: Procedures are in place to expedite applications for return.
+These matters are given priority in our court system 3.12 If your Central Authority is experiencing delays in handling cases please specify the main reasons for these delays: N/A 4.
+Court proceedings & promptness 4.1 Has your State limited the number of judicial or administrative authorities who can hear return applications under the 1980 Convention (i.e., concentration of jurisdiction")?8 \boxtimes No, please indicate if such arrangements are being contemplated: Does your State have mechanisms in place to handle return decisions within six weeks (e.g., production of summary evidence, limitation of appeals, swift enforcement)?
+No $\overline{\boxtimes}$ Yes, please explain: New Zealand gives priority to Hague cases.
+While we are not always able to comply with the six week timeframe matters are heard promptly allowing for the different complexities of individual cases.
+4.3 If your response to the previous question is No, does your State contemplate implementing mechanisms to meet the requirement of prompt return under the 1980 Convention (e.g., procedures, bench-books, guidelines, protocols)?
+No, please explain: Ш Please insert text here Yes, please explain: Please insert text here If your State is experiencing delays in handling return decisions please specify the main reasons for these delays: Please insert text here 4.5 Do your courts regularly order immediate protective measures when initiating the return procedure, so as to prevent a new removal and minimize the harm to the child (e.g., prohibit removal of the child from the jurisdiction, retain documentation, grant provisional access rights to the left-behind parent)?
+No, please explain: Please insert text here Yes, please explain: It is our practice on receipt of an application to seek orders securing the location of the child by placing the child's name on a border alert system and for the surrender of travel documents.